Psalm 97:10

 Andrew and Nadine stayed until Saturday because of a mix up in communications.

+we invited them to have cake with us and play a game of Sequence.
+It turned out that neither of them had ever played a game of cards in their life and they were quite apprehensive about playing Sequence, which is not a card game per se but it uses cards.
 The Hewetts didn't even show up to collect them.
 Finally, at a very reasonable but not tooo reasonable time they figured it was time to go.
 All in all we had a very good time visiting with the Okhotins.
 Having house guests isn't ever "easy", but life is so dull if you don't step out of your comfort zone from time to time.
 As a final touch to the weeks adventures it began to snow just as they were getting ready to leave to go back to snowy Connecticut.

 Isaiah 55:9-11